Overuse or repeated movements during sports,

 Sudden, forceful motion that stresses the calf

-muscle, such as during an intense athletic activity or even during simple
+muscle.
+This can happen during an intense athletic activity or even during simple

 running or jumping, especially in middle-aged adults.
 A